 5) Is there any way to “claw-back” any of the recapture funds?

-Unfortunately, there isn’t any means in current law for the district to recover any of the funds lost in the recapture formula.
+Unfortunately, there aren’t any means in current law for the district to recover any of the funds lost in the recapture formula.
 We will continue to work with legislators and other recapture districts to advocate for just such a change.

-Why couldn’t we do a Dyslexia fundraiser to improve the program at HPISD.
+Why couldn’t we do a Dyslexia fundraiser to improve the program at HPISD?
 Would that funding be subject to Recapture?

 Local fundraisers campaigns are not subject to recapture and have been helpful to our school district.
 The Education Foundation, PTA’s, and other groups do a tremendous job raising money which greatly assists the district with budgetary needs.
 If a group wanted to have a fundraiser to assist instruction for students with Dyslexia, that could take place.